Contact Us for a Free Consultation (213) 542-0979

 So, usually if it's a strike case and you're trying to get one strike stricken, two strikes stricken in the Pomona court you're usually going to want to go to the head deputy.
 If it's a serious case — a murder case, an attempted murder case — you're usually going to want to go through the head deputy.

-The head deputy doesn't want to have to deal with every single case, otherwise they'll be inundated with too many cases and won't be able to do anything.
-So, if they're smart, they're going to give some power to the second in command and then also give some power to the deputies.
+The head deputy wants to avoid having to deal with every single case.
+Otherwise, they'll be inundated with too many cases and unable to do anything.
+So, if they're smart, they will give some power to the second in command and then provide some power to the deputies.

-But usually, you can bet if it's a serious case, the defense attorney is going to have to go through that head deputy to deal with it, otherwise you're negotiating with the prosecutors who are assigned to the case.
+But usually, you can bet if it's a severe case, the defense attorney will have to go through that head deputy to deal with it.
+Otherwise, you're negotiating with the prosecutors assigned to the case.

-If you reach an impasse, then we pretty much have to decide whether or not we're going to take the case to the second in charge or to the head prosecutor in a Pomona court.
+If you reach an impasse, we will have to decide whether to take the case to the second in charge or to the head prosecutor in a Pomona court.

-You're usually not going to go beyond the head prosecutor.
-Other prosecutors who are in downtown Los Angeles, kind of their power structure, are not usually going to trump the head prosecutor in any of the courts, including Pomona.
+You're usually going to stay within the head prosecutor.
+Other prosecutors in downtown Los Angeles, kind of their power structure, are not generally going to trump the head prosecutor in any of the courts, including Pomona.
 So, it's usually something that you're not likely to see happen.

 Judge's Don't Normally Get Involved

-Usually you're going to do that with the judge in Dept. F, but other judges have the authority because they control the sentence in all criminal cases.
-So, unless it's a case where there's mandatory minimum sentences — the prosecutor basically controls that — the judge is usually not going to dismiss a case unless you do a preliminary hearing and convince the judge that the prosecutor simply doesn't have a case.
+Usually, you will do that with the judge in the department.
+F, but other judges have the authority because they control the sentence in all criminal cases.
+So, unless it's a case where there's mandatory minimum sentences — the prosecutor controls that — the judge is usually not going to dismiss a case unless you do a preliminary hearing and convince the judge that the prosecutor doesn't have a case.

-So, if you've got a case in the Pomona court and you need an attorney who has experience in dealing with these prosecutors and the power structure there, then you're obviously going to want to come to somebody like me who has 26 years of experience in dealing with all sorts of different cases and knows how to maneuver a case through the Pomona courthouse.
+So, suppose you've got a case in the Pomona court and need an attorney with experience dealing with these prosecutors and the power structure there.
+In that case, you'll want to come to somebody like me, who has 26 years of experience dealing with all sorts of cases and knows how to maneuver a case through the Pomona courthouse.

 Menu